great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/connect_in_memory_data.md

 <ImportGxAndInstantiateADataContext />

-## Create a Datasource
+## Create a Data Source

-Run the following Python code to create a Spark Datasource:
+Run the following Python code to create a Spark Data Source:

 ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_in_memory_data_using_spark.py datasource"
 ```

 ## Read your source data into a Spark DataFrame

-In the following example, a simple Spark DataFrame is created that will be used in subsequent code examples.
+In the following example, you'll create a simple Spark DataFrame that is used in the following code examples.

 Run the following Python code to create the Spark DataFrame: